RoadieHQ/marketing-site/content/docs/tech-insights/track-sonarcloud/index.md

 1. In Tech Insights, click Scorecards, and click the three dots below "Actions" and click "Add to catalog"
 2. Select "Type: service, Layout title: Overview" to add it to the Overview tab for every service in the catalog.
 3. Click "Add to entity page"
-4. Navigate to the entity we configured with the Sonarcloud annotation earlier.
+4. Navigate to the entity we configured with the SonarCloud annotation earlier.
 5. You should see a card like the following
 ![Entity Scorecard](entity-scorecard.png)